The School of Information research labs function as places for scholarly work, student interaction, and discovery.

 The Astrolabe Project is working with CyVerse cyberinfrastructure to provide an easy-to-use, reliable and long-lived environment for processing, storage and visualization of valuable scientific data that are not managed as part of existing missions and trusted repositories.
 Particular emphasis is given to individual researchers and research groups with older, orphaned datasets that can add context to new research enterprises.

-The Biosemantic Research Group focuses on converting factual information from biodiversity literature to computable data, covering research in information extraction, controlled vocabulary/ontology construction, and knowledge modeling.
+The Biosemantic Research Group focuses on methods for producing computable FAIR data in biodiversity domains, covering research in information extraction, controlled vocabulary/ontology construction, knowledge modeling, software development and user experience evaluation.

 Computational Language Understanding Lab